data-integrations/google-cloud/docs/GCSFile-batchsource.md

 ----------
 **Reference Name:** Name used to uniquely identify this source for lineage, annotating metadata, etc.

-**Use Connection** Whether to use a connection.
+**Use Connection:** Whether to use a connection.
 If a connection is used, you do not need to provide the credentials.

-**Connection** Name of the connection to use.
+**Connection:** Name of the connection to use.
 Project and service account information will be provided by the connection.
 You also can use the macro function ${conn(connection-name)}.

-**Project ID**: Google Cloud Project ID, which uniquely identifies a project.
+**Project ID:** Google Cloud Project ID, which uniquely identifies a project.
 It can be found on the Dashboard in the Google Cloud Platform Console.

 **Path:** Path to file(s) to be read.
 If a directory is specified, terminate the path name with a '/'.